arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-bt/content.md

 The most relevant functions in this snipped are `set_pixformat`and `set_framesize`.
 The camera that comes with the Portenta Vision Carrier only supports gray scale images.
 Therefore we need to set it via the `sensor.GRAYSCALE`parameter.

 The resolution of the camera needs to be set to a supported format both by the sensor and the algorithm.
-Algorithms which use a neural network are ususally trained on a specific image resolution.
+Algorithms which use a neural network are usually trained on a specific image resolution.
 This makes them sensistive to the provided image snapshot resolution.
 The vision carrier supports `QVGA`which you will use in this tutorial.

 ## 3. Detecting Blobs

 In order to feed the blob detection algorithm with an image you have to take a snapshot from the camera or load the image from memory (e.g. SD card or internal flash).
 In this case you will take a snapshot using the `snapshot()`function.
 The resulting image needs then to be fed to the algorithm using the `find_blobs`function.
-You will notice theat a list of tuples gets passed to the algorithm.
-In this list you can specify the gray scale values (brightness) that are mostly contained in the object that you would like to track.
-If you were for example to dect white objects on a black background the resulting range of brightness would be very narrow (e.g. from 200 - 255).
-Remember that 255 denotes the maximum brightess / white.
-If we're interested in a wider range of gray scale values to detect various objects we can set the threshold range for example to (100, 255).
+You will notice that a list of tuples gets passed to the algorithm.
+In this list you can specify the grey scale values (brightness) that are mostly contained in the object that you would like to track.
+If you were for example to detect white objects on a black background the resulting range of brightness would be very narrow (e.g. from 200 - 255).
+Remember that 255 denotes the maximum brightness / white.
+If we're interested in a wider range of grey scale values to detect various objects we can set the threshold range for example to (100, 255).

 ```py
 thresholds = (100, 255) # Define the min/max gray scale values we're looking for